 The steel float consists of two coaxial cylinders, of rigid bulkheads and a separate bulkhead, all soldered to each other, the only moving element being the free water ballast, consisting of sea water collected on the spot (80 % of the mass of the float).

-To produce electricity, the extraction module (PTO) is an air turbine coupled to an alternator.
+To produce electricity, the extraction module (PTO) is an air turbine coupled with an alternator.

 To produce fresh water, the extraction module (PTO) is a pressure converter, which pressurizes sea water to reach the reverse osmosis plant.